May 19-22 or October 13-16, 2022

 Do you want to take the power of healing into your own hands?
 Are you skeptical of conventional Western medicine and pharmaceutical drugs?
 Do you want to learn to recognize and work with plant allies?
 Are you drawn to wildcrafting, but feel intimidated?
 This is the wildcrafting herbalist class for you!
 It will empower you to identify and utilize plants — both wild and cultivated — for healing and vitality.

 Join our inspired and experienced team of herbalists, artisans, and ethnobotanists for this 4-day intensive.
 You’ll leave with a basket full of homemade medicines (made by you!).
-Plus, you’ll get the the knowledge of how to make more — from plants growing all around you.
+Plus, you’ll gain the knowledge of how to make more — from plants growing all around you.

-At the beautiful, lush Wild Abundance campus, we’ll explore both wild and cultivated medicinal herbs and wild edibles.
+At the beautiful, lush Lindera campus, we’ll explore both wild and cultivated medicinal herbs and wild edibles.
 Experienced and talented herbalist instructors will guide you in learning to make multiple medicines to fill your apothecary.
 When these knowledgeable teachers walk you through how to make herbal preparations, you’ll feel confident making your own after the class.
-Throughout the long weekend, we’ll make and enjoy tasty herbal treats.
+Throughout the long weekend of wildcrafting, we’ll make and enjoy tasty herbal treats.

 The fields and forest become your pharmacy when you learn wildcrafting and herbal medicine-making.